itvaibhavsharma/lazyscript/README.md

 # lazyscript
-Initial build will immprove after some versions
+Initial build will improve after some versions